mhfahim-next/B7A1/blog-1.md

 To solve this issue, TypeScript introduced the `unknown` type, which is much safer for handling unpredictable or external data.`unknown` is a safer alternative for data whose type is not known yet.
 With `unknown`, TypeScript forces you to check the type before using the value.

-In this blog,What we will learn:
-- Why `any` is unsafe
-- Why `unknown` is safer

----

 When a variable uses `any`, TypeScript stops checking its type completely.

 ```ts